Welcome to thoughtful, organic beauty

 We eat fish a few times per week because it's fast, it's healthy and it's super easy.
-My favourite way to cook salmon is in the oven because you just set the timer and then you can make your salad or whatever side dish you're having with it like roast potatoes or potato salad.
+My favourite way to cook salmon is in the oven because you just set the timer and then you can make your salad or whatever side dish you're having with it like Baked Broccoli & Cauliflower with Tahini (from The Joyous Cookbook) or Roasted Potatoes.
 In other words, you can just set it and forget [about] it while it bakes!

 This is a recipe I've been making for years because it's so delicious!
 The pesto really makes it.
 It's such a nice way to jazz up your salmon and make it memorable if you're having friends over for dinner.
 Sure, you can buy pesto from the grocery store, but making it fresh is best!
 You'll see once you make it :).